- 1 Alanzo Gets Banned From “Official Supporters of Leah Remini Scientology and The Aftermath” Facebook Group

 “Asked to explain these “abusive practices,” Remini takes a deep breath, then lays out some foundational principles.
 “Scientology policy dictates that children are grown men and women in little bodies.
 They believe a 7-year-old girl should not shudder at being passionately kissed.
 That’s in Dianetics,” she says, referencing L. Ron Hubbard’s 1950 book that establishes core tenets.”

 She knows that Scientologists do not believe in pedophilia.
-But she has flipped from fervent Scientologist to fervent Anti-Scientologist, and so she is willing to tell herself, and everyone else, the most destructive lies about who she was and what she believed and what she stood for when she was a Scientologist.
+But she has adopted the ideology of the anti-cult movement to explain her whole experience in Scientology, and flipped from fervent Scientologist to fervent Anti-Scientologist.
+And so now she is willing to tell herself, and everyone else, the most destructive lies about who she was, and what she believed, and what she stood for when she was a Scientologist.

 Here’s a good explanation of what Intellectual honesty means:

 “Intellectually honesty” means you make arguments you think are true, as opposed to making the arguments you are “supposed” to make, or avoiding arguments that you think are true but you aren’t “supposed” to make.”

 I have found that you can be loyal to your friends, and you can be loyal to the truth, but in the highly partisan environment of Scientology vs Anti-Scientology, you can’t be loyal to both.

 And so at around the beginning of Season 2 of Leah Remini’s Scientology and the Aftermath, I recorded my thoughts on the treatment I observed Aaron Smith-Levin getting from his Anti-Scientologist friends for saying that no one believed in pedophilia when they were a Scientologist.

 You would think this would be a fairly non-controversial statement simply because anyone with any experience as a Scientologist would know it to be true.